Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: The unified formalism

-follows $\chi^{2}$ distribution with $p$ degrees of freedom. \end{enumerate} One may choose to work with any orthonormal basis of $\mathcal{S}$ in this formalism.
+follows $\chi^{2}$ distribution with $p$ DOFs. \end{enumerate} One may choose to work with any orthonormal basis of $\mathcal{S}^{\perp}$ in this formalism.
 In such a basis, the statistic $\chi^{2}$ manifestly follows a $\chi^2$ distribution since it is expressed as a sum of squares of independent Gaussian random variables with zero mean and unit variance.

 In searching for a CBC signal in noisy data, we must consider a template bank consisting of a family of signal waveforms that depend on several parameters, such as masses, spins, and other kinematical parameters.
 The templates in the bank are normalized and densely cover a manifold $\mathcal{P}$ of waveforms, which is a sub-manifold of $\mathcal{D}$.
-Each point of $\mathcal{P}$ represents a normalized waveform, and $\mathcal{S}$ can be associated with each point of $\mathcal{P}$.
-Therefore, a general $\chi^2$ has the structure of a vector bundle, with $\mathcal{P}$ as the base space and $\mathcal{S}$ as the fibre~\cite{dhurandhar_book}.
+Each point of $\mathcal{P}$ represents a normalized waveform, and $\mathcal{S}^{\perp}$ can be associated with each point of $\mathcal{P}$.
+Therefore, a general $\chi^2$ has the structure of a vector bundle, with $\mathcal{P}$ as the base space and $\mathcal{S}^{\perp}$ as the fibre~\cite{dhurandhar_book}.
 One can thus use this general mathematical framework to construct a $\chi^{2}$ discriminator that best distinguishes the signals and glitches in any given observation data set.